rolandjlevy/express-news-api-with-pagination/README.md

-# Express.js: News api with pagination
+# Express.js: News API with pagination

 ## Description
 Using Express to show articles with pagination.
 Getting the latest news with the News API.